Can You Really Experience America’s Founding in Just One Week?

 How much did a trip like this cost for a family?

-Surprisingly this trip was relatively inexpensive.
+Surprisingly, this trip was relatively inexpensive.
 For our family of four, two adults and two kids we paid just over $1,000.

-The great thing about Washington DC and a lot of the historical sights it that it’s free.
-We had been storing up a lot of credit card rewards points, too helping us out a lot.
-The hotels were 100% covered.
-The flight we paid for one leg, only because of the ticketing snafu.
-It was a premium cost because it was last minute.
+The great thing about Washington DC and a lot of the historical sights is that it’s free.
+We had been storing up a lot of credit card rewards points, too, helping us out a lot.

-What we paid for was the Aquarium in Boston ($118), ferry and trolley tour in Salem ($237), Freedom Tour in Boston ($104), Amtrack tickets Business Class ($708).
-The rest of the activities were free.
-The only other expense was food, which averaged to about $100 a meal.
+We paid for the Aquarium in Boston ($118), ferry and trolley tour in Salem ($237), Freedom Tour in Boston ($104), and Amtrak Business Class tickets ($708).

 Stay Tuned

 Stay tuned for more in-depth posts about each individual stop on our trip!
-I’ll be sharing tips and tricks for planning your own trip, including other thing to see and do in the area.
+I’ll be sharing tips and tricks for planning your own trip, including other things to see and do in the area.